ItztrippleA/ItztrippleA/README.md

 <h3 align="center">I'm a Software Engineer<br> ❤Mobile and Web Development ❤</h3>

 <h4 align="center">I love solving real-life problems using my skills, i have real experience in full stack project life cycle from elicitation, analysis, design and implementation, integration, deployment and maintenance of software projects.</h4>
-<h4 align="center">I have about 7 years of experience total and about 4 years of professional experience..
+<h4 align="center">I have about 8 years of experience total and about 6 years of professional experience..
 As a Full Stack developer I've worked both with startups and large corporations to help build & scale their companies.</h4>

 ## 🙋‍♂️ About Me

-- I have a background in Computer Science 💻:
+- I have a background in Computer Science 💻(B-tech):

-- 🔭 I’m currently working on **[1automech Web and Mobile App in React and React-Native](https://1automech.com/)**
+- 🔭 I’m currently working on **[quickmechs Web and Mobile App in React and React-Native](https://quickmechs.com/home/mechanic-and-services/)**

 - 🌱 I’m currently sharpening my **Data Structures and Algorithms.** skills,